Reduce Churn and Turnover Costs

 - respond to tenants questions and issues promptly – get back to tenants using SMS, email, or phone.
 Those long waits, or being unable to reach you could shatter trust and confidence.

-- ensure the unit and building are in good condition and make regular improvements – don’t let the property go as they’ll feel unappreciated, unwelcome and feel you don’t even care about your property
+- ensure the unit and building are in good condition and make regular improvements – don’t let the property go as they’ll feel unappreciated, unwelcome and feel you don’t even care about your property.
+Consider upgrading or doing a renovation to increase potential rent prices and their comfort.

 - invest in properties in nice neighborhoods with high or rising employment – tenants love these communities and if employed nearby, they won’t want to leave